Skip to main content

 Hand on throttle

 The formal definition of a knot is a form of measurement that equals one nautical mile.
 This is used to measure the speed of your cruise ship.
-Of course, this isn’t very helpful unless you also understand what a nautical mile refers to.
+Of course, this isn’t very helpful unless you also understand what a nautical mile is!

 Image